abebetigabu90/California-House-price-pridiction-project/README.md

 Geographical coordinates (latitude, longitude)

-# Dataset Description
+🗂️ Dataset Description

-The dataset provides aggregated census data for California districts.
+This dataset contains aggregated census information for California neighborhoods (block groups), not for individual houses.
-It does not represent individual houses, but rather average statistics for each neighborhood (block group).

-Column	Description	Example	Notes longitude	Longitude coordinate of the block group	-122.23	Western location latitude	Latitude coordinate of the block group	37.88	Northern location housing_median_age	Median age of houses in the area	41	Older = more established area total_rooms	Total number of rooms within the block group	880	Used for density calculation total_bedrooms	Total number of bedrooms in the block group	129	May contain missing values population	Total number of people living in the block group	322	Used for population density households	Total number of households (families) in the block group	126	Used for ratio features median_income	Median household income (in tens of thousands of USD)	8.0	8.0 = $80,000/year median_house_value	Median house value for the block group (USD)	452600	Target variable ocean_proximity	Category describing distance to ocean	"NEAR BAY"	Categorical feature
+Each row represents a small area with average housing and demographic details.

+longitude: Geographic longitude of the area (e.g., -122.23).

+latitude: Geographic latitude of the area (e.g., 37.88).

+housing_median_age: The median age of houses in the area.

+total_rooms: Total number of rooms within the area, used to measure housing density.

+total_bedrooms: Total number of bedrooms; some values may be missing.

+population: Total number of people living in the area.

+households: Total number of households (families).

+median_income: Median household income, expressed in tens of thousands of U.S. dollars (e.g., 8.0 = $80,000 per year).

+median_house_value: Median house value in U.S. dollars — this is the target variable.

+ocean_proximity: A categorical feature describing how close the area is to the ocean (e.g., “NEAR BAY”).

 # Note: median_income values are expressed in tens of thousands of dollars.
 For example, 8.0 = $80,000 annual income.